c2akula/tofu/README.md

 This avoids memory allocation overhead in performance-critical loops.

 Additional documentation is coming soon.
 But the API should be familiar if you have experience with `numpy` in Python.

+## Acknowledgments

+**Tofu** is a derivative work based on [TensorLight](https://github.com/zhaozhixu/TensorLight) by Zhao Zhixu (2018-2020).
+We are grateful for the original project, which provided the foundational tensor computation library and graph infrastructure.

+**Major Enhancements (2025)**:
+- Complete automatic differentiation implementation (all operation gradients)
+- Comprehensive validation suite (13+ tests with numerical verification)
+- CI/CD pipeline with multi-platform testing
+- Memory safety verification (AddressSanitizer)
+- Production-ready examples (CNN, ResNet)
+- Edge case testing and documentation

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for detailed attribution.